CCPC Logo

 Visit Website

 National Endowment for the Arts Through project-based funding, this program supports activities that integrate arts, culture, and design into local efforts that strengthen communities.
 Our Town projects advance local economic, physical, or social outcomes in communities, ultimately laying the groundwork for systems change and centering equity.
 These projects require a partnership between a nonprofit organization and a local government entity, with one of the partners being a cultural organization.
-The application period is now closed.
-N/A
+Applications are accepted once per year, with guidelines posted in late April.
+The applicant portal opens August 8 and closes August 15.

 Historic Preservation